MailTape/MailTape-v1/_posts/2020-06-07-Endless-Forms.md

   playlist with us.
 Endless Forms constructs ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
   His entire album, More Than Candy, plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.
+This week has brought heaviness onto all of our shoulders.
+We curated this selection with the goal of giving you head space to reflect and also to heal.
 ---
 <p id="introduction">We are so excited to welcome [Endless Forms](https://soundcloud.com/endlessforms) to select a Sunday morning playlist with us.

 Endless Forms constructs ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
 His entire album, More Than Candy, plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.

+This week has brought heaviness onto all of our shoulders.
+We curated this selection with the goal of giving you head space to reflect and also to heal.
 </p>